Free Printable Mazes for All Ages

 5 Labyrinths to Visit in Dallas / Fort Worth

-6 Labyrinths to Visit in San Antonio/Austin
+6 Labyrinths to Visit in San Antonio / Austin, Texas area

-7 More Labyrinths to Visit in Texas (everywhere else)
+7 More Labyrinths to visit in Texas (everywhere else)

 For this post I have selected 5 of the best from Houston (there are over 30) that are accessible to the public and worth a visit.
 If you want a full list of labyrinths in the state check out the Worldwide Labyrinth Finder, or for just Houston check out this list.